DeViL303/MultiServer3-NautilusFork/README.md

 - This will fill out all other required fields with default values making it easy to see what needs to be set for each type.
 - Choose subtype in first Value dropdown, CHAIR, HAIR etc. Subtype Options will change depending on which Keyname was chosen.
 - For entitlement it sets CLOTHING and FURNITURE as LUA_REWARD by default.
+- Note: IF you try to add an item with an existing object index or UUID, it will ask if you want to replace the existing item.
 - When you have set the dropdown menus click Add Item.
 If you have more items to add repeat the above.
 - When all items have been added, click Export HCDB, it will create all 4 HCDB files and provide the segs SHA1 aka HCDB decryption key (Needed for TSS)